sickgreg/OpenIPC-air_manager/README.md

-## 📁 Pre-release Installation (sbc v2.0.0 required for rec-fps updating)
+## 📁 Pre-release Installation (sbc v2.0.0b required for gs rec-fps updating - but not critical)

 OTA (Over The Air).
 Power up VTX (drone) and VRX (gs).
 Connect VRX (gs) to Internet. ssh to VRX (gs) and paste the following